+ARTICLE 7 - HOURS OF WORK AND OVERTIME

-- 1. The workweek shall consist of forty (40) hours with two (2) consecutive days off.
-The workday shall be eight (8) hours. - 2.
-There will be an unpaid lunch break of one-half (1/2) hour, thirty (30) minutes and two (2) paid fifteen (15) minute coffee breaks.
+7.01 The workweek shall consist of forty (40) hours with two (2) consecutive days off.
+The workday shall be eight (8) hours.
+Any hours which the Employer requires an employee to work in excess of eight (8) hours shall be paid at time and one half the hourly rate for the first four (4) hours worked and double time for all hours worked in excess of twelve (12) hours in a day.
+Double time will be paid after an employee works in excess of forty-eight (48) hours in any week.

-- 3. The Employer shall pay at one and one-half (11/2) times the employee's regular rate for hours worked in excess of their regular hours.
-Double time will be paid after an employee works in excess of forty-eight (48) hours in any week, including the opportunity to bank overtime at overtime rates.
-When overtime is worked in excess of two (2) hours after a regular shift, a thirty (30) minute unpaid lunch break will be granted.
-Banked time shall not exceed eighty (80) hours.
-All overtime hours worked beyond the eighty (80) hours banked must be paid out at the applicable overtime rates on the next pay period. - 4.
-Scheduled overtime will be offered to general help employees on a plant wide basis.
+Scheduling of Overtime

+- 7.02 Scheduled overtime will be offered to general help employees on a plant wide basis.
 Such overtime will be distributed on a seniority basis.
 Overtime for the kitchen, warehouse, maintenance, janitorial departments and APV operators and Fuji Operators will be offered to employees in that classification on a seniority basis providing they are able to perform the available work.
-If all employees in the classification refuse the overtime offered, then the Employer will assign the overtime to the most junior employee in the classification who has the qualifications, skills and ability to perform the work available. - 5.
-An employee called back to work after his/her shift or on a scheduled day off will be paid for the time worked, but not less than four (4) hours at the applicable overtime rates. - 6.
-Should it become necessary to change the regular work week or regular hours of work for an employee, the affected employee(s) will be given 24 hours notice of a change of shift.
+If all employees in the classification refuse the overtime offered, then the Employer will assign the overtime to the most junior employee in the classification who has the qualifications, skills and ability to perform the work available. - 7.03 An employee called back to work after his/her shift or on a scheduled day off will be paid for the time worked, but not less than four (4) hours at the applicable overtime rates.

+Notice of Shift Change

+7.04 Should it become necessary to change the regular work week or regular hours of work for an employee, the affected employee(s) will be given 24 hours notice of a change of shift.
 Should it become necessary to change the regular workweek or regular hours of work in any department, the employer will meet with the representatives of the Union and a representative group of employees.
-The purpose of the meeting is to seek any input or suggestions to the proposed changes prior to the Employer implementing such change to the workweek or shift. - 7.
-If shift work is required, the Employer will pay a \$0.60 per hour premium to any employees for hours worked between 6:00 p.m. and 5:00 a.m.
-The premium will not be used in the calculation of overtime pay. - 8.
+The purpose of the meeting is to seek any input or suggestions to the proposed changes prior to the Employer implementing such change to the workweek or shift.

+Banked Overtime

+7.05 All employees will have the opportunity to bank overtime at overtime rates.
 The employer will keep a record of all overtime and banked time.
+Employees' time bank records shall be available to employees through the electronic timekeeping system.
+Banked time shall not exceed one hundred twenty (120) hours.
+All overtime hours worked beyond the one hundred twenty (120) banked must be paid out at the applicable overtime rates on the next pay period.

+Unpaid Meal Breaks

-Employees' time bank records shall be available to employees through the electronic timekeeping system. - 9.
-When any employee is required to work overtime in excess of two (2) hours after their regular shift, a meal allowance of \$10.00 will be paid.
+- 7.06 There will be an unpaid lunch break of one-half (1/2) hour, thirty (30) minutes and two (2) paid fifteen (15) minute coffee breaks. - 7.07 When any employee is required to work overtime in excess of two (2) hours after their regular shift, a thirty (30) minute unpaid lunch break will be granted and meal allowance of \$10.00 will be paid.

-ARTICLE 7 - Seniority
+ARTICLE 8 - SENIORITY

+Calculation of Seniority

-1. Seniority is calculated from employees' date of hire with the Employer.
+8.01 Seniority is calculated from employees' date of hire with the Employer.
 Seniority for employees with the same start date will be established by a fair drawing system.
 The employee drawing the lowest number shall be first (highest) seniority date and each number drawn thereafter, going higher will be next in seniority.